Leave a comment

 “But Babushka,” she said, “You promised that if I told you the number correctly I could take a light and go free.”

-“Ah yes,” she said more calmly “So I did.
-And I suppose it was morning and day that helped you with the other tasks I set you?”
+“Ah yes,” she said more calmly.
+“So I did.
+I suppose it was morning and day that helped you with the other tasks I set you?”

-“Then you are a good girl,” said Baba Yaga, “For if Morning Day and Night choose to help you, that means that your spirit is in harmony with the universe.
+“Then you are a good girl,” said Baba Yaga, “For if Morning, Day and Night choose to help you, that means that your spirit is in harmony with the universe.
 I will do you no harm.
 Wait here while I go on my business.
 I have no tasks for you today.
-And tonight you shall return home with a light.”
+Tonight you shall return home with a light.”

-“Take this,” she said, “And it will light up your step-mother and your two step-sisters very well.”
+“Take this,” she said, “It will light up your stepmother and your two stepsisters very well.”